onzfonz/comp227/src/content/8/en/part8b.md

 Normal (healthy weight)
 ```

-Create an npm script for running the program with the command *npm run calculateBmi*.
+Create an npm script for running the program with the command `npm run calculateBmi`.

 #### 8.2 Exercise calculator

 Create the code of this exercise in file *exerciseCalculator.ts*.

-Write a function *calculateExercises* that calculates the average time of <i>daily exercise hours</i> and compares it to the <i>target amount</i> of daily hours and returns an object that includes the following values:
+Write a function `calculateExercises` that calculates the average time of *daily exercise hours* and compares it to the *target amount* of daily hours and returns an object that includes the following values:

 - the number of days
 - the number of training days